pokemon-speedrunning/speedrun-routes/resources/red/defensive ranges.md

 </td></tr> </table>

-TODO: where are lick and selfhit ranges?
+_TODO_: where are lick and selfhit ranges?

 **Rocket 1**